 Hence, treating it like dirt will only give you sore feet.
 I’m sure you don’t fancy going back home on all fours.
 Do you?

-Now that you have bought essential snowboarding gear, and your new snowboard boots, you must be wondering if you need to break in?
+Now that you have bought essential snowboarding gear and your new best snowboard boots, you must be wondering if you need to break in?
 If yes, how to do so?